Every site that gets added to Oh Dear can have its DNS records automatically monitored.

 For that reason, our DNS monitoring is focussed on monitoring these key areas:

 - Validating all your nameservers return the same answers

 Your site(s) added to Oh Dear can be configured to monitor your DNS at frequent intervals.
-We'll check every nameserver and every record for you on a 5-minute interval.
+We'll check every nameserver and every record for you every few hours.

 Determining which DNS records to monitor

 Monitoring DNS records can lead you down a rabbithole pretty quickly.
 For that reason, we've taken a pragmatic approach to monitoring your DNS records.

 If you monitor the domain